AbhinavGor/abhinavgor.github.io/_pages/about.md

   - /about.html
 ---

-Abhinav Gorantla is a Ph.D student in Computer Science at [Arizona State University](https://scai.engineering.asu.edu), working with Prof. K. Selçuk Candan in the [EMIT Lab](https://emitlab.github.io).
+Abhinav Gorantla is a Ph.D student in Computer Science at [Arizona State University](https://scai.engineering.asu.edu), working with [Prof. K. Selçuk Candan](https://kscandan.site) in the [EMIT Lab](https://emitlab.github.io).
+He recently completed his M.S. in Computer Science at ASU.
 His research focuses on algorithms and systems for causal and generative machine learning, with an emphasis on causal benchmarking frameworks, multi-objective optimization (Skyline/Pareto-style selection).

 He also has experience as a full-stack web developer and applied ML engineer.
 He is a co-author of [CausalBench](https://causalbench.org), a flexible benchmarking platform for causal machine learning that received the Best Demo Award at [ACM CIKM 2024](https://dl.acm.org/doi/proceedings/10.1145/3627673).

+## Research

+My research lies at the intersection of causal machine learning, multi-objective optimization, and generative models.
+I am especially interested in:

+- **Causal benchmarking and systems.** Designing and maintaining [CausalBench](https://causalbench.org), a benchmarking framework and service for causal learning algorithms (causal discovery, causal inference, and interpretability).
+- **Multi-objective optimization & skyline queries.** Studying efficient Skyline/Pareto-style retrieval in relational data, including how causal structure can impact efficiency of Pareto-style retrieval algorithms.

 ## Education

-* **Doctor of Philosophy** in Computer Science, [Arizona State University](https://scai.engineering.asu.edu/), Current
+* **Doctor of Philosophy** in Computer Science, Arizona State University, **starting Jan 2026** (incoming)
+  * Advisor: Prof. K. Selçuk Candan
-* **Master of Science** in Computer Science, [Arizona State University](https://scai.engineering.asu.edu/), December 2025
+* **Master of Science** in Computer Science, Arizona State University, Dec 2025
-  - CGPA: 4.00/4.00
+  * GPA: 4.00/4.00
+  * Advisor: Prof. K. Selçuk Candan
-* **Bachelor of Technology** in Computer Science and Engineering, [Vellore Institute of Technology](https://vit.ac.in/), May 2023
+* **Bachelor of Technology** in Computer Science and Engineering, Vellore Institute of Technology, May 2023
-  - CGPA: 8.98/10.00
+  * GPA: 8.98/10.00

 ## Experience
 * **August 2024 - Now**: Graduate Research Assistant at [Emitlab](https://emitlab.github.io), [School of Computing and Augmented Intelligence, ASU](https://scai.engineering.asu.edu/)